 In real life: an anecdotal case study

-When we first started doing marketing for Suzuki, we would run launch campaigns for two to three weeks and then we'd switch them off, until the next launch.
+When we first started doing marketing for Suzuki, we would run launch campaigns for two to three weeks, and then we'd switch them off until the next launch.
 We saw exactly what you’d predict: a spike in sales, and then a drop in sales, a spike in sales, and then a drop sales... and it never has the opportunity to gain traction.
-We then adopted an always on approach and over time have seen steadier sales, with consistent growth.
-The Always On strategy is more of a long game because it takes time to build that base level of awareness.
-But once you've got that longevity and once you have the sustainability built up, it just starts to snowball.
+We then adopted an always-on approach and over time have seen steadier sales, with consistent growth.
+The always-on strategy is more of a long game, because it takes time to build that base level of awareness.
+But once you've got that longevity and once you have the sustainability built up, it starts to snowball.

-There’s always been that kind of argument in advertising: retail (campaign based) vs brand awareness and for me there are huge benefits to building that constant, awareness.
+There’s always been that kind of argument in advertising: retail (campaign-based) vs brand awareness (always-on) and for us there are huge benefits to building that constant, awareness.

-An example of an unsustainable Campaign driven approach is to focus on running competitions only.
+An example of an unsustainable campaign-driven approach is to focus on running competitions only.
 Competitions drive the wrong behavior; people just want to enter with the potential to win.
 They're not actually buying into the brand.
-You have this influx of people entering because they want this grand prize and then after that all of their engagement just drops.
+You have this influx of people entering, because they want this grand prize and then after that all of their engagement drops.

 If you know the brand and results you get from its campaigns, it’s always best to do a combination of campaign-based and always-on marketing.
 But, campaign-based marketing will give you your quick wins and is great for brand awareness and instant results.
 Most of the big brands, however, are already doing a combination of both – will you join them?